Stop, drop and roll

-Stop, drop and roll is a simple fire safety technique taught to children, emergency service personnel and industrial workers as a component of health and safety training in English-speaking North America, and most other English-speaking countries.
-It involves three steps a fire victim should follow to minimize injury in the event their clothing catches fire.
+Stop, drop and roll is a simple fire safety technique taught to children, emergency service personnel and industrial workers as a component of training in some of the anglophone world, particularly in North America.
+The method involves three steps that fire victims should follow if their clothing catches fire, to try to extinguish it.
+Such attempt can be especially useful when there are flames on the back, or too much fire.

 Procedure

 Stop, drop and roll consists of three components: